hacl-star/hacl-star/README.EverCrypt.md

-# EverCrypt: A Verified Crypto Library Engineered for Agile, Multi-Platform Performance
+# EverCrypt: A Verified Crypto Provider Engineered for Agile, Multi-Platform Performance

-EverCrypt is a formally verified modern cryptographic library that provides cross-platform support as well as platform-specific optimizations that are automatically enabled if processor support is detected (*multiplexing*).
+EverCrypt is a formally verified modern cryptographic provider that provides cross-platform support as well as platform-specific optimizations that are automatically enabled if processor support is detected (*multiplexing*).
-Furthermore, EverCrypt offers an (*agile*) API that makes it simple to switch between algorithms (e.g., from SHA2 to SHA3) if one of the algorithms is broken.
+Furthermore, EverCrypt offers an (*agile*) API that makes it simple to switch between algorithms (e.g., from SHA2 to SHA3).

 EverCrypt's formal verification involves using software tools to analyze *all possible behaviors* of a program and prove mathematically that they comply with